 Praise for Yesteryear

-STEPHEN G. EOANNOU
+STEPHEN G. EOANNOU, Award-Winning Author

 "Imagined from the life of the creator of The Lone Ranger, Yesteryear is a magical, magnificent novel strung on the threads of a real man's quest to fight evil, save the day, and lift the world from the clutches of The Great Depression.
 What Michael Chabon does for Pittsburgh, Eoannou does for Buffalo— in his hands, this battered rust belt city becomes a literary wonderland.
 There's no way to read this book and not find yourself moved to tears.
 I absolutely loved it."